outlearn-content/outlearn-olp-spec/olp-spec.md

 # Outlearn Package Specification

-> THIS IS A DRAFT DOCUMENT AND REFERS TO OLP v0.5- WE WELCOME FEEDBACK AS THIS FORMAT EVOLVES - CURRENT AS OF MAY 15, 2015
+> THIS IS A DRAFT DOCUMENT AND REFERS TO OLP v0.5- WE WELCOME FEEDBACK AS THIS FORMAT EVOLVES - CURRENT AS OF JULY 29, 2015

 An Outlearn Package, or *OLP* is a directory containing an `outlearn.json` manifest file defining Paths, Modules, and Assets for import into the Outlearn learning catalog.